Resolving duplicate nodes during parallel batch loads

 3. Idempotent Transaction Boundaries & Driver Configuration

 Row-by-row commits maximize network overhead and increase retry windows.
-Group records into parameterized batches using UNWIND, and configure the Python driver to suppress automatic retries for write-heavy operations.
+Group records into parameterized batches using UNWIND, and keep Neo4j sessions thread-local — the Python driver’s Session object is not thread-safe and must not be shared across ThreadPoolExecutor workers.

 from neo4j import GraphDatabase